-Ransomware is a family of malware which attempts to encrypt files on end user computers and then demands some form of e-payment to recover the encrypted files.
+Ransomware is a family of malware that attempts to encrypt files on end-user computers and then demands some form of e-payment to recover the encrypted files.

 Ransomware is one of the more common threats in the modern threat landscape; there are many different variants, an infection can cost a lot of money to recover from, and the actors responsible for the infections are driven to generate as much revenue as possible by extorting their victims.

 This article will serve as a general guideline for some best practices to help keep a network free of ransomware infections.

 How is Ransomware Delivered?

 Ransomware is delivered to targets primarily through these avenues: